Variant Interpretation & ACMG Classification

 Report Walkthrough: WES Trio with a VUS

-The patient: A 3-year-old girl with global developmental delay, drug-resistant epilepsy (onset 4 months), and no distinctive features.
-Both parents are neurologically healthy.
-Brain MRI shows mild cerebral atrophy.
-The team orders trio WES.
+The patient: A 3-year-old girl with global developmental delay, drug-resistant epilepsy (onset 4 months), no distinctive features, neurologically healthy parents, and mild cerebral atrophy on MRI.
+The team orders trio WES — the right call for a severe early-onset phenotype, precisely because it can detect de novo events a singleton would miss.

-The report: The trio identifies one de novo variant in STXBP1 — a well-established developmental and epileptic encephalopathy gene.
-Despite being confirmed de novo, the lab has classified it as VUS.
-Let's understand why.
+The report: a de novo variant in STXBP1 — a thoroughly established developmental and epileptic encephalopathy gene.
+And yet the lab calls it VUS.
+Resist the temptation to override the lab; instead, follow the math.

 | Gene | Variant (HGVS) | Zygosity | Inheritance | Classification |